luca-heltai/P1.8_seed/D7-hands-on/readme.rst

 Steps:

 - guided tutorial: configure/play with basic docker commands
-- exercise 1: measure overhead of docker container on HPL benchmark
+- tutorial 1: measure overhead of docker container on HPL benchmark
 - exercise 2: create your own docker container for scientific application and play with them

 Part 1: configure with basic docker commands